Educating the region’s school children during lockdown to minimise disadvantage

 Supporting the National Tutoring Programme

-Tutor Trust, along with its University of Manchester student tutors, will also play a key role in the shaping and delivery of the UK government’s £350 million National Tutoring Programme, part of a government ‘catch-up’ plan for schools hit by COVID-19 lockdown measures.
+Tutor Trust, along with its University of Manchester student tutors, has been playing an instrumental role in the shaping and delivery of the UK government’s £350 million National Tutoring Programme (NTP), part of a government ‘catch-up’ plan for schools hit by COVID-19 lockdown measures, which launched on 2 November 2020.

 With The University of Manchester having a key commitment to widening participation and providing opportunities to students regardless of their backgrounds to achieve the best in life, the University’s links with Tutor Trust are well aligned with our ethos and mutually-beneficial.

-“University of Manchester student tutors have a passion for making a difference and serving the local community,” says Abigail Shapiro, co-founder and director of Tutor Trust.
+“University of Manchester student tutors have a passion for making a difference and serving the local community,” says Abigail Shapiro.

 “All tutors in the programme have to have a grade A in the subject they're teaching for secondary school pupils, or B grades or higher in GCSE English and Maths for primary school-level tutoring, and we have a rigorous application process to ensure quality.